bisdn/bisdn.github.io/tools/ofdpa_client_tools.md

 ```

 The visualization of these statistics enables users to monitor network traffic by creating fine-grained OpenFlow match-based flow entries.
-These table entries can be installed without any additional action on matched packets, thus being passively used for statistical purposes.
+These table entries can be installed without any action on matched packets (for passive statistics collection) or they can be configured to be sent to the controller (`baseboxd`).
+The latter allows packets to be seen in the kernel space, e.g. when using `tcpdump` on the created Linux tap interfaces.

 The `ofdpa_acl_flow_cli.py` tool can be used to manage the traffic monitoring ACL table entries.
 This tool receives as command line arguments the flow match fields and respective values, alongside with the add/delete operation identifier, `-a/--add` and `-d/--delete`, respectively.
 A list of all the supported fields can be consulted through the `--help` option: